bedibyte/adam-blog/_posts/2018-04-06-image-stitching.markdown

             status.append(status_i)
 ```

-Using the `kps` and `des` lists found, <u>Lines 2 and 3</u> above call the `matchKeypoints` function to match the features from all **adjacent** images (i.e. image_0 with image_1, image_1 with image_2, and so on).
+Using the `kps` and `des` lists found in the previous step, <u>Lines 2 and 3</u> above call the `matchKeypoints` function to match the features from all adjacent images (i.e. image_0 with image_1, image_1 with image_2, and so on).
 This method will be explained in more detail later at the bottom part of this post.

-The important output of the `matchKeypoints` function is the homography matrix, `H_i` which is derived from the RANSAC algorithm.
-A homography matrix is typically an image transformation matrix that tells you how one image relates to another.
-In mathematics, this can be equated by *image_0 = H_01 x image_1*, where H_01 relates image_1 to image_0.
-Note that the homography matrices found in this step are H_01, H_12, H_23, and so on.
+<u>Line 4</u> extracts the outputs of the function.
+The most important output is the homography matrix, `H_i` which is derived from the RANSAC algorithm.
+A homography matrix is typically an image transformation matrix that tells you how one image relates to the other.
+In mathematics, this can be equated by *image_0 = H_01 X image_1*, where H_01 relates image_1 to image_0.
+Hence, the homography matrices found in this step are H_01, H_12, and so on.

 <u>Lines 5 - 8</u> append the results to their respective lists.

-## **Step 3**
+### **Step 3**

-To warp images to create a panorama, we need homography matrices that are with respect to only one chosen anchor image.
-For example, in our case where image_0 is chosen as the anchor image, the homography matrices needed to be found are H_01, H_02, H_03 and so on.
+To create a panorama, we need homography matrices of all images to be with respect to only one chosen anchor image.
+For example, in our case where image_0 is chosen as the anchor image, the homography matrices needed to be found are H_01, H_02, and so on.
 Hence, we need to tweak all of the homography matrices found from the previous step.

 ```Shell
         Href = []